Freightliner Group: Return to British Railways

-Although designed to accommodate 9 ft containers over the entire BR network, the slow delivery of Lowliners meant that the entire allocation was utilised instead to carry 8 ft 6 in containers on trains to and from London Thamesport, circumventing the restricted clearances on the former South Eastern and Chatham Railway.
+Although designed to accommodate 9 ft containers over the entire BR network, the slow delivery of Lowliners meant that the entire allocation was utilised instead to carry 8 ft 6 in containers on trains to and from London Thamesport, circumventing the restricted clearances on the former South Eastern & Chatham Railway.
 The withdrawal of Sealink's dedicated freight service from Holyhead also brought about the end of Freightliner's dedicated service to Northern Ireland via North Wales.

 Privatisation - Freightliner (1995) Ltd

 As part of the Privatisation of British Rail, the loss-making RfD division came under increasing pressure, leading to the immediate closure of the Speedlink division.
 Freightliner closed the residual domestic-serving depots, including London's Willesden and Stratford, Bristol (closed in 1992, later reopened in 2014) Glasgow Gushetfaulds, and consolidation of Manchester's traffic on the newly opened Euroterminal (later switched back to the previously closed Trafford Park).

 The Freightliner business unit had its assets transferred into a new company, Freightliner (1995) Limited, in preparation for sale.
-Rejected as not sufficiently profitable by the Wisconsin Central-owned English Welsh & Scottish Railway, on 25 May 1996, Freightliner was purchased by a management buyout backed by 3i and Electra Private Equity for a sum of £5.39M.
-As part of the sale agreement, the UK Government awarded the company a track-access grant of £75M up until the year 2000.
+Rejected as not sufficiently profitable by English Welsh & Scottish Railway, on 25 May 1996, Freightliner was purchased in a management buyout backed by 3i and Electra Private Equity for a sum of £5.4 million.
+As part of the sale agreement, the UK Government awarded the company a track-access grant of £75 million up until the year 2000.

 Freightliner's immediate need was for improved reliability from its locomotive fleet.
 During 1997, the company commissioned Brush Traction to rebuild of six of its Class 47 locomotives to create the Class 57, which was fitted with reconditioned General Motors power units and reworked ex-Class 56 alternator groups.
 The first of these was released in July 1998, and coincided with the unveiling of the new British Racing Green Freightliner livery.
 After an evaluation period, Freightliner was sufficiently impressed to order a further six in June 1999, with plans for an eventual fleet of 25.
 However, in actuality, no additional Class 57 locomotives were delivered to Freightliner, largely due to the company opting to place orders for new-built Class 66s, all being leased from Porterbrook.

 During 1999, Freightliner established its Heavy Haul business.
 In March 2004, Freightliner launched Logico, providing short-term or one-off spaces on intermodal trains, it is typically active at major British freight hubs such as the South Wales International Terminal and the Port of Felixstowe.
 By 2014, Freightliner was actively trying to increase such trains in response to requests for higher service frequencies from ports.

 During 2007, Freightliner commenced operations in Poland; its primary activity in the Polish market has been the haulage of aggregates and coal traffic.